richardgaywood/paydata.org/content/sprawlrunners/deckers/rules/wireless_cyberspace.md

 ## Local mesh hacking

 All hacking against standalone devices or PANs is done over the local mesh.
-This has some implications:

-* **Range**: the hacker must be within local mesh range of the target.
+This means the hacker must be able to reach the target on the local mesh, which is typically around 50-100 metres (but can vary with local network conditions.)

+To carry out the hack, the decker rolls Hacking skill vs the device's Firewall stat (the device rating dice type divided by two - same as Toughness.)
+If hacking a PAN consisting of lots of devices protected by a commlink, it's the commlink's rating that is used here.

+Hacking attempts against standalone devices or PANs contribute to [the local mesh alarm state]({{< relref "alarms.md" >}}) as follows:

+* successful hack with a raise - 0 points
+* successful hack - 1 point
+* failed hack - 2 points (and if the hack target was a PAN, the PAN owner is alerted)
+* critical failure - 3 points

+All local mesh hacking is carried out in augmented reality.

 ### Hacking standalone devices